Traxmaxx/ng-scrollCache/README.md

 ng-scrollCache
 ==============

-Remember last scroll position when returning to this page again
+Remember last scroll position when returning to this page again.
+Working with ui-router only!